easybuilders/easybuild-tutorial/docs/contributing/README.md

 * --upload-test-report: OK
 ```

-If you see '`OK`' in all lines of the final status, you're all set
+If you see '`OK`' for each of the status checks, you're all set
 to try out the GitHub integration features!

 ### Creating pull requests

 The GitHub integration in EasyBuild allows you to **create pull requests
 using the `eb` command**, without even leaving your shell environment.
-How cool is that!
+How cool is that‽

 To create a pull request to the `easybuild-easyconfigs` repository,
 you can either do it in a single go by
 running "`eb --new-pr`" and passing it one or more easyconfig files to add
 into the pull request.

-You can first create a branch in your repository fork in GitHub
+The more detailed option is to first create a branch in your repository fork
-via "`eb --new-branch-github`" and then later open the pull request
+in GitHub via "`eb --new-branch-github`" and then later open the pull request
 via "`eb --new-pr-from-branch`".
-That can be useful when preparing multiple
+This method can be useful when preparing multiple
-interdependent PRs, or to check whether your changes pass the unit tests
+interdependent pull requests, or to check whether your changes pass the unit tests
 (which are run automatically in the GitHub Actions CI environment for
 all branches pushed to your fork).